LaravelDaily/Laravel-Reservations-Course/course/09 - Registration to the Activity.md

 </x-app-layout>
 ```

-As you can see here, I also added an if statement.
-We won't show a button if the user is already registered for the activity.
-But for this to work, we must add a `activities` relation to the `User` Model.
+As you can see here, I also added an if-statement: we won't show a button if the user is already registered for the activity.
+But for this to work, we must add an `activities` relation to the `User` Model.

 **app/Models/User.php**:
 ```php